Joose1992/100-days-of-code/log.md

 ** Today's progress**: I learn about the basic of html and what heading 1 - 6 do.

 ** Thoughs**: I remember doing this in High School but it feels good to re-learn some thing and actially understand what i am doing.

+### Day 1: January 2, 2022
+** Today's progress**: I learn ho to put images in the html file and how to make internal links.

+** Thoughs**: Its crazy how you can do so much with just some tags.